-Recommendation 5: Don't overdo innovation

-- Innovation labs seem to have limited effects in the public sector setting.
-Often, bigger benefits can be realized by using digital technologies well. - Looking at our survey data, no connection was found between organizations that realize digital transformation initiatives through an innovation lab and their perceived stakeholder satisfaction. - Resist the temptation to create dedicated innovation labs - Integrate innovation practices in "run the business" and "change the business" activities, always making sure that feedback loops are closed (see recommendation 1).
-Make sure that systematic technology adoption is part of it. - OECD's Observatory for Public Sector Innovation (OPSI) provides useful cases and approaches for innovation
+Recommenda tion 5: Don't overdo innovation • In ef novation labs seem to have limited ffects in the public sector setting.
+Often, Resist the temptation to create dedicated innovation labs • effe big dig • Loo was igger benefits can be realized by using igital technologies well.
+Integrate innovation practices in "run the business" and "change the business" activities, • • Lo wa re boking at our survey data, no connection as found between organizations that ealize digital transformation initiatives always making sure that feedback loops are closed (see recommendation 1).
+Make sure that systematic technology adoption is part of it. th pe through an innovation lab and their perceived stakeholder satisfaction.
+OECD's Observatory for Public Sector Innovation (OPSI) provides useful cases and approaches for innovation • •